European Tour rebranded, doubling total prize fund to $200M+ | Sports-Games

 On the 2022 schedule, only 23 of the 47 events will be staged on European soil.

-The deal is a huge boost to the finances of the European Tour which were badly hit by the coronavirus pandemic, causing a shutdown of the tour for three months from March 2020.
+The deal is a huge boost to the finances of the European Tour which was badly hit by the coronavirus pandemic, causing a shutdown of the tour for three months from March 2020.

 The European Tour nearly a year ago announced a strategic alliance with the PGA Tour after one of the proposed new leagues had offered to take over Europe.
 The Scottish Open is now part of the PGA Tour, while European members have access to two U.S. tour events.
 More collaboration is possible in the fall months.